Mental health difficulties and Sharpham mindfulness courses and retreats

 Once you have booked on to a retreat or course, you'll receive a link to a confidential booking form where you can provide information about any physical or mental health issues and your booking is not confirmed until you have completed this form.

 It’s essential you complete our confidential booking form as soon as possible to ensure we can best accommodate your dietary or health-related needs.
 The Trust also needs this information for insurance purposes.

 If you are supported by a community mental health care team, we ask you to confirm that you have spoken to a psychiatric nurse or other relevant professional or therapist to help you decide if a mindfulness course or retreat is right for you at this time.
 We may follow up with you to discuss this further.

-In some cases it might be advisable for you to wait until you’re feeling more psychologically resilient or try a more gentle introduction to mindfulness such as a 1 day introductory course or similar.
-If it’s not the right time to come on a retreat – you will of course be offered a full refund, or transfer to a course at a later date.
-If you have any question or concerns or would like to discuss whether a retreat or course is suitable for you then please contact us.
+In some cases it might be advisable for you to wait until you’re feeling more psychologically resilient or try a more gentle introduction to mindfulness such as a 1-day Introduction to Mindfulness course or similar.
+If it is not the right time to come on a retreat you will be offered a full refund, or transfer to a course at a later date.
+If you have any questions or concerns or would like to discuss whether a retreat or course is suitable for you then please contact us.